cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-in/forgot-your-password.md

 If you believe you are entering the correct password, but you are still getting an error that says "The email and password combination do not match", try the following:

 - Make sure the email address you entered is the one you used to create a GC Sign in account.
-- If you're not sure which email you used, refer to our guide on what to do if you {% linkRef links.forgotyouremail '' 'forgot your email' %} to figure out which email address is attached to your GC Sign in account.
+- If you're not sure which email you used, refer to our guide on what to do if you {% link links.forgotyouremail 'forgot your email' %} to figure out which email address is attached to your GC Sign in account.

 ## If you forgot your password, follow these steps to reset it: